-When I first looked at the Math Cub Scout Belt Loops requirements, I knew I would need to think about the “five activities within your home or school that require the use of mathematics.”
-It seemed pretty easy, but as an adult, we do so many things automatically that we don’t stop and say, “Wow, I just used math!”
+When I first looked at the Wolf Elective Adventure: Code of the Wolf requirements, I knew I would need to think about the “five activities at home, at school, or in your den that use mathematics.”
+It seemed pretty easy, but as an adult, we do so many things automatically that we don't stop and say, “Wow, I just used math!” 🙂

-I made a list of 10 things your Cub Scout can do to complete requirement 1 of the Mathematics Belt Loop.
-These are simple enough that even your Tigers can do them.
-And you can make them more challenging for the older boys.
+I made a list of 10 things your Cub Scout can do to complete requirement 1c of the Wolf Elective Adventure: Code of the Wolf.

 Have your Cub Scouts write down all the activities they do so that they can share them with their dens.

 - Cut pizza – This is one of the easiest ways to show fractions.
 Older boys can cut the pizza themselves, and younger boys can watch while you cut.
 Cut the pizza in half, and ask your boys how much of the pizza they would have if you gave them one of the pieces.
 Slice your halves into fourths and ask them again.
 This is a good stopping point for Tigers and Wolves.
 Cut your fourths into eighths, and continue the conversation for Bears and Webelos.